tinyos/tinyos-main/apps/tests/storage/Log/README.txt

 If the log fills up (which should take 4 or 5 write operations), the write will fail, but a subsequent read will succeed.

-A successful test will turn on the green led.
-A failed test will turn on the red led.
-The yellow led blinks during the steps of the full test.
+A successful test will turn on the LED 1.
+A failed test will turn on the LED 0.
+LED 1 blinks during the steps of the full test.
 A serial message whose last byte is 0x80 for success and all other values indicate failure is also sent at the end of the test.

 Tools: